Makr91/zoneweaver/docs/guides/authentication.md

 Each organization can configure:
 - **Name and Description**: Basic organization information
 - **User Management**: Control user access and roles
-- **Server Assignments**: Which WebHyve backend servers this organization can access
+- **Server Assignments**: Which Zoneweaver API servers this organization can access

 ### Multi-Tenant Isolation